 Internal radiation therapy.
 When radiation is given using implants, it is called internal radiation therapy or brachytherapy.
 Internal radiation therapy involves surgically implanting tiny pellets or rods containing radioactive materials in or near the tumor.

 For a salivary gland tumor, radiation therapy is most often used in combination with surgery.
 Radiation therapy may also be given along with chemotherapy (see below).
 If a person cannot have surgery or decides not to have surgery, radiation therapy may be used as the main treatment.

-Before beginning radiation treatment for salivary gland cancer, a person should receive a thorough examination from an oncologic dentist.
-An oncologic dentist is experienced in treating people with head and neck cancer.
+Before beginning radiation treatment for salivary gland cancer, a person should receive a thorough examination from an oncologic dentist or oral oncologist.
+These doctors are experienced in treating people with head and neck cancer.
 Radiation therapy can cause tooth decay.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning treatment.
 Learn more about dental and oral health.